-This section describes some of the advanced controls that are available for managing data distribution within ClustrixDB.
+This section describes some of the advanced controls that are available for managing data distribution within Xpand.

-Relation - Each table in ClustrixDB is referred to as a “relation”.
+Relation - Each table in Xpand is referred to as a “relation”.

 Distribution Key - Each representation has all or a portion of its index hashed using a consistent hashing algorithm.
 A “distribution key” defines which columns of an index are used to construct that hash.
 The default distribution for indexes is 1, meaning the first column of an representation (index) will be hashed and become the distribution key for that representation.

-Slices - ClustrixDB breaks each representation into smaller, more manageable segments called “slices”.
+Slices - Xpand breaks each representation into smaller, more manageable segments called “slices”.
 Slices are then distributed throughout the cluster to facilitate evenly distributed query processing.

 The default behavior for distribution, slices, and replicas is optimal for the majority of workloads.
 For more information please refer to the following:

-On ClustrixDB, the SHOW CREATE TABLE command will display information for key distribution, slices, and replicas defined for a table.
+On Xpand, the SHOW CREATE TABLE command will display information for key distribution, slices, and replicas defined for a table.